DarthXibalba/Cooking-Recipes/Mexican/Chilaquiles.md

 1. Add tortilla chips & turn up heat to preserve crunch, mix evenly for a few minutes
 2. (Optional) Add cooked shredded beef or pork
 3. Cover with diced or shredded cheese & cover to let the heat melt the cheese
+4. (Optional) Cover with sunny-side-up egg
-4. (Optional) Serve with sliced avocado
+5. (Optional) Serve with sliced avocado